GroverErin/GroverErin/README.md

 Currently working as a Entry Level Unity Developer at [i3](https://i3-corps.com), I get the incredible opportunity to work on projects that directly support our great nations military.
 Our team works on many broad-ranging applications, and push the limits of all the devices and platforms we support (which isn't hard if you're familiar with military hardware! *wink*), including mobile, AR, and VR!
 We very frequently are pushing Unity to it's limits and finding new and creative ways to solve problems.

+I have been blessed with the opporunity to teach internally within i3 advanced C# and Game Development topics.
+It has been an extremely both a challenging and rewarding experience, and considering how much I learned and grown since starting the class; I hope I can contineu to teach in some capacity throughout my career.

 During Summer of 2021 I had the awesome opportunity to work with one of my instructors and mentors, David "Rez" Graham, at his game studio [Bleach Kitty Games](https://www.bleachkitty.com/BleachKittyGamesProjects/Journey/) on a project as a Gameplay Engineer.
 I spent a majority of my time working with the designers to create a series of quests, but I also spent a large portion of my time refactoring the inventory system in the game to reduce bugs and provide more clarity when using the system.
 Done in a custom engine, my code was written entirely in Lua during this internship.

 # Current Projects